Sobeston/zig.guide/chapter-1.md

 }
 ```

 `std.heap.ArenaAllocator` takes in a child allocator, and allows you to allocate many times and only free once.
 Here, `.deinit()` is called on the arena which frees all memory.
+Using `allocator.free` in this example would be a no-op (i.e. does nothing).

 ```zig
 test "arena allocator" {